bwiggs/BlackGlass-Growl/README.md

 ***From Source***

 1. Clone the repo
-2. Zipup the contents folder and rename the zip file *BlackGlass.growl*
+2. Zipup the contents folder and rename the zip file *BlackGlass.growlStyle*
 3. Double click to install
 4. Profit